-Free and Reduced Price Lunch
+Free and Reduced Price Lunch (GPS procedure E040.13)

 National School Lunch Program regulations require that lunches be provided for needy students when family income is insufficient to provide the basic necessities, including food of the proper quality and amount for good nutrition.
 Application forms and further information is available on the GPS website and your school's front office.